 Head Start Services are provided by PRIDE Community Services, Inc. in Logan County.
-For the 2019 - 2020 school year, there are 282 Head Start students.
-The number of below the poverty level.
+For the below the poverty level.
 An additional 24 students are under 130% of the federal poverty level (FPL).
 Twenty children are above the income level.

 2019 - 2020 school year, there are 282 Head Start students.
 The number of kinship placements is steadily increasing.
 Data is being collected to track this.
 This year enrollment includes: 125 single parent families, 251 two parent families, 21 children in foster care and four children who are homeless.
 Seven receive public assistance.
 Almost half (169 children) of the enrolled children are at or